hello-robot/stretch_body/README.md

 # Overview

-The stretch_body repository includes Python packages that allow a developer to interact with the hardware of the Stretch robots.
-These packages are:
+The stretch_body repository includes Python packages that allow a developer to interact with the hardware of the Stretch 1-3 robots.

+Looking for the Stretch 4 repository?
+Check out https://github.com/hello-robot/stretch4_body

+The packages in this repository are:

 | Package                        | Description                                |
 |--------------------------------|--------------------------------------------|